Carlos Beltran out as New York Mets manager in wake of MLB sign-stealing probe: report

 Beltran told the Mets it was best that he stepped down from his role as manager, according to Yahoo Sports.
 ESPN reported that he was out.
 He was hired to replace Mickey Callaway in the offseason.
 He did not manage a game for New York.

 The former MLB outfielder’s departure comes days after MLB suspended A.J.
-Hinch and Jeff Luhnow for one year for failing to do more to step the sign-stealing from happening.
-The Astros then made the decision to fire Hinch and Luhnow and started their process in replacing them with less than a month before pitchers and catchers report.
+Hinch and Jeff Luhnow for one year for failing to do more to step the sign-stealing.
+The Astros then made the decision to fire Hinch and Luhnow and started their process of replacing them with less than a month before pitchers and catchers report.

 Alex Cora, then the bench coach for the Astros, stepped down as Boston Red Sox manager a day after the findings.
 MLB didn’t announce a punishment for him because they were still investigating his 2018 Red Sox team for a separate video-replay scandal.

 According to a report from The Athletic in November, Beltran and Cora played a “key role in devising the sign-stealing system” during their 2017 World Series-winning season.
-MLB Commissioner Rob Manfred determined that Beltran and a group of unnamed players devised a plan to “improve on decoding opposing teams’ signs and communicating the signs to the batter.”
+Manfred determined that Beltran and a group of unnamed players devised a plan to “improve on decoding opposing teams’ signs and communicating the signs to the batter.”

 ASTROS SIGN-STEALING WHISTLEBLOWER WAS WRONG FOR GOING PUBLIC WITH COMPLAINT, ESPN BROADCASTER SAYS